luisantoniococa/chatbot_model_and_deployment/README.md

 Created a chatbot to solve some scheduling and business problems and deploy in the google cloud plataform, also the model is going is going to use rasa as a plataform where the natural language understanding will perform the intent recognition.
 The model is going to use twilio for the basic texting base and it will connect to a database designed to save clients data in postgreSQL
 Further we are going to retrain the model with the user test chats using the Rasa-X plataform.
 We are going to create a container for this model and eventually run it in docker.
+The pre trained example with rasa is going to be our initial base model